Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ## Loading Structured Data into Snowflake: CSVs ##

-Duration: 8
-### What are Micro-partitions? ###

-Before loading the data, it is worth knowing how the data is stored in Snowflake

-All data in Snowflake tables is automatically divided into micro-partitions, which are contiguous units of storage.
-Each micro-partition contains between 50 MB and 500 MB of uncompressed data (the actual size in Snowflake is smaller because data is always stored compressed).
-Data in the micro-partitions is organized in a proprietary columnar format.
-This architecture allows for the pruning of micro-partitions that need to be scanned at query time for even very large tables.

-Snowflake stores metadata about all rows stored in a micro-partition, including:

-- The range of values for each of the columns in the micro-partition.

-- The number of distinct values.

-- Additional properties used for both optimization and efficient query processing.

-> For more information about micro partition [tables-clustering-micropartitions](https://docs.snowflake.com/en/user-guide/tables-clustering-micropartitions)

 Let's start by preparing to load structured `.csv` data into Snowflake.

 We are using company metadata developed from the Securities and Exchange Commission (SEC) that details the consumer packaged goods (CPG) companies we want to evaluate.
 The data has been exported and pre-staged for you in an Amazon AWS S3 bucket in the US-EAST region.
 It is in comma-delimited format with a single header line and double quotes enclosing all string values, including the field headings in the header line.
 This will be important when we configure the Snowflake table to store this data.